ludblom/Calculator/README.md

 # Calculator
 Simple terminal calculator
+Warning!
+Still do not allways work as expected.

 ## Simple install on Linux
 Create a "bin" folder at home "~" if it do not allready exist